 Regionals for the Varsity and Junior Varsity Divisions

-The Regional stage for the Varsity and Junior Varsity Divisions consists of the National Qualifying Exam.
+The Regional stage for the Varsity and Junior Varsity Divisions of the US Geography Championships consists of the National Qualifying Exam.
 The NQE is a 50 questions multiple choice exam.
 Students receive 2 points for a correct answer, zero points for an answer left blank, and -1 point for an incorrect answer.
 Students have 20 minutes to take the Exam and they can do so in one of the following ways:

 National Qualifying Exam Sites at National History Bee and Bowl Varsity & Junior Varsity Division Tournaments